Explore

 Accident review

-Posted : 13 years, 4 months ago on 16 November 2010 06:18 (A review of Accident)
+Posted : 14 years ago on 16 November 2010 06:18 (A review of Accident)

 Best word to describe this movie is "thin."
 The trailer gives the setup, but there's no follow through.
 Nothing is particularly believable or smart and there's little plot, dialog, or character interaction.
 Questions that should be asked aren't.
 Questions that no one really cares about are lingered on too long.
 The main character dominates the screen time and spends most of the movie alone and silent, so that conveniently leaves out the need to flesh out his theories and what he's thinking and we're just left to guess--no doubt the director thinks this is a clever style because it puts us in the same mindset as the main character.
 Actually, it just put me in the mindset of wanting to go to sleep.